 Did you bring your Psalter?
 It was once considered a necessary part of every Christian’s tool kit.
 Right now I am reading a New Testament, which like the Gideon’s versions, includes the book of Psalms at the end.
 People used to bring their “Psalter” to worship because the Psalms were prayers you prayed out loud and as a group.
-They were considered (as it were) model prayers, or at least prayers which would span the entirety of human experience.
+They were considered to be model prayers, which would span the entirety of human experience.
 They were corporate in the sense that their truth was universal, and reading them together in a group was a reminder that we’re all in this together.

 Older versions of the Psalms tend to be illuminated, (that ancient art which makes type, and especially opening pages very fancy).
 There are famous versions of illuminated Scriptures on view in various places in the world.
 I for one, lined up in Dublin to see the Lindisfarne Gospels in London, and the Book of Kells, in Dublin Ireland.
 After standing in the lineup for hours, you realize that your wait was to see a single page.
 To preserve the manuscripts, they are stored in a climate controlled case, with special lighting.
 The pages are turned only one day at a time to best preserve the manuscripts.